CMLKevin/pigeon-banking/REPLIT_DEPLOYMENT.md

-# PhantomPay - Replit Deployment Guide
+# Pigeon Banking - Replit Deployment Guide

-This guide will help you deploy PhantomPay on Replit with PostgreSQL database support.
+This guide will help you deploy Pigeon Banking on Replit with PostgreSQL database support.

 ## Prerequisites